ptsteadman/notebook/essays/gray-man-style.md

 # Adopting the Gray Man Identity

 After the election, one of my friends posted on social media that he was going to buy a gun.
-This summer, one of his friend dragged him on Twitter, saying that she was pissed that he didn't actually buy the gun.
+Sometime this spring, another friend responded to his tweet, dragging him for not actually buying the gun.

-While this story is cringeworthy, I'd like to argue that it's the type of behavior we should expect and encourage in a functioning society.
+While this might seem cringeworthy, I think it's the type of behavior we should expect and encourage in a functioning democracy.

-It would be much worse if my friend had bought the gun, learned how to use it, and told no one.
+It would've been much worse if my friend had bought the gun, learned how to use it, and told no one, blending into his milieu of creative professionals.

-A identity that ..., and why it's a bad thing if Americans start adopting it en masse.
-It may however has its uses in certain subcultural settings as a strategy.
+It's fun to criticize mall ninjas, Silicon Valley survivalists, and the general dynamics of virtue signaling on social media, but a society where many people have 'gray' identities and belief systems has hidden potential for sudden chaos.

-That would be an invisible sign of shit really starting to hit the fan.
+A society of gray men who secretly harbor fatalist, apolitical visions of surviving in scenarios ranging from leftist cultural revolution to technocratic feudal distintegration is in conflict with the processes of democracy.

 SurvivialThinkTank.com defines a gray man as "an individual who possesses the skills, ability and intent to blend into any situation or surrounding without